ashna0077/pizza-sales-sql-project/README.md

 ---

-## How to Run the Project
+How to Run the Project

 1. Create a MySQL database
-2. Run the `schema.sql` file to create tables
-3. Import the CSV files into the database
-4. Execute queries from `03_SQL_Queries.sql`
+2. Run the table creation and analysis queries from `03_SQL_Queries.sql`

 ---